Armenia–Egypt relations

 Foreign relations exist between Armenia and Egypt.
-Egypt was one of the first country in the Arab world which recognised the independent Armenia in 1991.
-In March 1992, the diplomatic relations were established between the two countries.
+Egypt was the first country in the Arab world which recognised the independent Armenia in 1991.
+On 9 March 1992, the diplomatic relations were established between the two countries.
 In May 1992, the first diplomatic mission of Armenia in the Arab East was inaugurated in Cairo.
 Egypt has an embassy in Yerevan.

 History

-Following Armenia's independence from the Soviet Union, Egypt was one of the first countries to recognize Armenia's independence, a Convention on the establishment of the bilateral diplomatic relations has been signed in 1992.
-The Egyptian embassy in Yerevan was opened in May 1993 while the Armenian embassy in Cairo was opened in March 1992.
+Following Armenia's independence from the Soviet Union, Egypt was one of the first Arab countries to recognize Armenia's independence.
+A Convention on the establishment of the bilateral diplomatic relations was signed on 9 March 1992.
+The Egyptian embassy in Yerevan was opened in April 1993 while the Armenian embassy in Cairo was opened in September 1992.

 The most significant point in the political relations between the two countries is the Armenian appreciation towards Egypt's neutral position with regard to Nagorno-Karabakh conflict, as well as Egypt's hosting the Armenians fleeing from massacres that took place against them, and their integration into Egyptian society.

 Since around 1996, Armenia and Egypt have succeeded in establishing excellent political, economic, cultural, educational, and scientific cooperation.
 Egypt was one of the first countries in the Arab world which recognized the independence of Armenia in 1991.
 Armenia and Egypt signed more than 40 bilateral legal documents, dozens of high-level official delegations paid mutual visits, many significant cultural and public events have occurred, and projects of economic cooperation have been worked out by joint efforts.

+In July 2025, an agreement was made between the Prime Minister of Armenia and the President of Egypt, in which humanitarian aid was sent to Gaza in support of the activities of the UN Relief and Works Agency for Palestine Refugees in the Near East (UNRWA).
+An agreement with Palestine whereby their endangered cultural heritage will temporarily reside at the Matenadaran has also been made.